 However, at the time of the building’s completion, Greece’s national academy had not yet been established.

-At first, the building housed the some of the country’s most significant museums, including the Numismatic and Byzantine museums.
+Initially, the building housed the some of the country’s most significant museums, including the Numismatic and Byzantine museums.
 Later, it housed the state archives.

-When the country’s national academy was finally formed in 1926, it found its home in Hansen’s neoclassical masterpiece — the Academy of Athens.
+When the country’s national academy was finally formed in 1926, it found its home in Hansen’s neoclassical masterpiece—the Academy of Athens.